General Triathlon Event Information

 The Run: A shirt (or tri-suit) and shoes must be worn.

-Elite: You must be a competent swimmer and be a member or either a triathlon club or a school triathlon group.
+Elite: You must be a competent swimmer, have a road bike (mountain bikes will not be accepted) and be a member or either a triathlon club or a school triathlon group.
 This club/group must be stated on entry form.
-Entries will be limited to 30 per age group.
+Entries will be limited 60 entries.
 This is a timed event with time limits on each leg and trophies for 1st, 2nd and 3rd.
 All other entrants are invited to register in the Individual 11-15 year age group category.

 Here’s a run-down for the day: